Memoricide: Memoricide of Native Americans

-Under the objective definition of memoricide, it is substantiated that the United States has deployed memoricide in their genocide of Native American nations.
+Under the objective definition of memoricide, it is substantiated that the United States has deployed memoricide in their genocide of Native American peoples.

 One of the earliest instances of memoricide against a native tribe occurred during the Pequot War from 1636 to 1638, where colonial forces, aided by the Mohegan and Narragansett tribes, set fire to a Pequot village, effectively destroying dwellings and artifacts.
 Significant quantities of artifacts have been lost, though institutes and museums have recovered some, such as weapon heads, combs, and instruments, that honor their memory.
 The treaty after the massacre abolished the Pequot nation.
-Scholar Jeffrey Ostler wrote that “the war’s ultimate cause was colonial expansion.”
+Scholar Jeffrey Ostler wrote that "the war's ultimate cause was colonial expansion."

 In 1779, U.S. troops burnt the lodgings and crops of the Haudenosaunee tribe, also known as the Iroquois tribe, after declaring war on them in what is known as the Sullivan Expedition.
 The United States’ objective, in George Washington’s words, was “the total destruction and devastation of their settlements,” in order to inhibit the nation’s capacity to wage war.
 Specifically, the Cayuga and Seneca Indian Nations of the Six Nations of the Iroquois were targeted.
-The campaign devastated 40 indigenous villages, reinforcing George Washington’s nickname as “Town Destroyer.”
+The campaign devastated 40 indigenous villages, reinforcing George Washington's nickname as "Town Destroyer."

-In total, from the 1770s to 1815, United States military forces burned hundreds of Native Americans towns.
+In total, from the 1770s to 1815, United States military forces burned hundreds of Native American towns.
 Decimation spanned from the North in New York to the South in Alabama and Florida.
 The destruction of indigenous villages and residences is categorized as memoricide.